newObjectccc/og-fetcher/packages/fetcher/README.md

 # description

-this fetcher can help you to get the website open-graph metadata depends on your configuration. you can use it in browser or node runtime
+this fetcher can help you to get the website open-graph metadata depends on your configuration.